suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The results of this allow a Recipient to implement a very small parser for constrained applications.
 If needed, such a parser also allows the Recipient to perform complex updates with reduced overhead.
 Conditional execution of commands allows a simple device to perform important decisions at validation-time.

 Dependency handling is vastly simplified as well.
 Dependencies function like subroutines of the language.
 When a manifest has a dependency, it can invoke that dependency's commands and modify their behavior by setting parameters.
 Because some parameters come with security implications, the dependencies also have a mechanism to reject modifications to parameters on a fine-grained level.
-Dependency handling is covered in {{I-D.suit-trust-domains}}.
+Dependency handling is covered in {{I-D.ietf-suit-trust-domains}}.

 Developing a robust permissions system works in this model too.
 The Recipient can use a simple ACL that is a table of Identities and Component Identifier permissions to ensure that operations on components fail unless they are permitted by the ACL.
 This table can be further refined with individual parameters and commands.